Hospitality Careers: Options, Job Titles, and Descriptions

 - Wedding Coordinator

-Executive Chef.
 An executive chef is a managerial role that involves a lot of work behind the scenes in the hospitality industry.
 An executive chef oversees the food operations in restaurants, hotels, casinos, or other venues that serve food.
-He or she must supervise all cooks, sous chefs, and other kitchen employees.
+People in this role supervise cooks, sous chefs, and other kitchen employees.
 They typically order all of the food, plan the meals, and prepare food in the kitchen.

 While it is not necessarily required, many head chefs have some training through a culinary school, technical school, community college, or a four-year college.

 Most people work their way up to executive chef from entry-level roles like line cooks.
-Over time, they develop the managerial skills required to manage an entire kitchen, and the cooking skills to develop menus.
+Over time, they develop the managerial skills required to oversee an entire kitchen, and the cooking skills to develop menus.
+According to PayScale, executive chefs earn an average annual salary of $61,846.

 Other jobs related to executive chef, including jobs many people have while working their way up to executive chef, include: